 NATIONAL BROADCAST TRAFFIC PROFESSIONAL’S DAY

 The first commercial broadcast took place on KDKA radio out of Pittsburgh, Pennsylvania on November 2, 1920.
-Also known as National Traffic Directors Day or National Traffic Professional’s Day, it honors the thousands of professionals directors in broadcast media since that day who have worked behind the scenes keeping the entertainment, talk shows, news and commercials flowing.
+The day is also known as National Traffic Directors Day or National Traffic Professional’s Day.
+It honors the thousands of professionals directors in broadcast media since that day who have worked behind the scenes keeping the entertainment, talk shows, news, and commercials flowing.
 Through breaking news alerts, stormy weather, budgets, and differing personalities, these men and women maintain program development.

 HOW TO OBSERVE TRAFFIC PROFESSIONAL’S DAY